Anchored in History: The Kiel Canal

 Today, the Kiel Canal remains one of Europe's most important waterways with the motto "connecting the world."
 It continues facilitating faster commerce across Europe by allowing vessels to transition between the Baltic and Northern Seas.

-Source: Der Spiegel, WSV, Kiel Canal
+Source: WSV, Der Spiegel, Kiel Canal